hmcts/ccpay-module-function/README.md

 The name of the storage account created for the function app.

 ##### storage_account_connection_string
-The primarty connection string to the storage account created for the function app.
+The primary connection string to the storage account created for the function app.

 ##### funcapp_id
 The id of the created function app.